qjpcpu/jssh/README.md

 Then you can get more easier:

-	$ jssh -f hosts -c 'hostname' --nopause
+	$ jssh -f hosts  'hostname'

 And, if you place multiple commands in a script such as `/path/to/script`, you can use like:

-	$ jssh -f hosts -C /path/to/script --nopause
+	$ jssh -f hosts -c /path/to/script

 At last, I think this is very charming for OP, we can use a batch tool with pause.
-Just remove the `--nopause` option:
+Just use the `-b or --break` option:

-	$ jssh -f hosts -c 'hostname'
+	$ jssh -f hosts  'hostname' -b

 After the operation of the first host is done, the jssh can auto login to the first host, which lets us can check our operation is ok.